dobby-dobby/KMM-Movies-Demo/README.md

 ## Setup
 1. Clone the repository: `git clone https://github.com/dobby-dobby/KMM-Movies-Demo`
-2. Add your TMDB API key to `local.properties`: `TMDB_API_KEY=your_api_key_here`
-3. Build and run the Android app in Android Studio.
+2. Build and run the Android app in Android Studio.
-4. For iOS, open the `iosApp` project in Xcode and run.
+3. For iOS, open the `iosApp` project in Xcode and run.

 ## Notes
 - Trending movies are cached with a 24-hour validity period.
 - Search functionality requires an internet connection.
-- iOS app logs data operations to the console for debugging.

-## License
-MIT License.
-See [LICENSE](LICENSE) for details.